kevinw/kevinw.github.com/_posts/2017-09-22-game-failures.markdown

 ## What I'm going to do about it

 What if I something forcing me to finish?
 To keep the scope of my game managable?
 To ship?
 This something exists!
 It's called a game jam.
-I need to do more game jams before
+My goal is do some jams I guess?

 # todo

 I did lots of freelance work and travelled the world and came out of my shell.

-Maybe the most successful game I made since starting was with a friend and a deck of cards on the floor.
+Since embarking on this weird game making journey, maybe the most successful game I made since starting was with a friend and a deck of cards just playing around on the floor.
+Which leads to another lesson--this stuff is easy with collaborators.

 <img src="/img/high-five-cards.jpg">